Nchrist89/In-Command/README.md

 * Some parts of Javascript where noted in my comments has been corrected by AI but was written by me, only once I exhausted myself and frustration would I then ask chatGPT for assistance why my code may be incorrect.

-* The main 2 parts of code which I can say is completely provided by AI other than the changed variables is the API fetch function which I had issues with and the entire leaderboard javascript code.
-I didn't want to have to get too involved with the leaderboard code with once I realized the end result would be to have a local storage leaderboard.
+* The main 2 parts of code which I can say is completely provided by AI other than the changed variables is the API fetch function which I had issues with at the beginning of the project and I have left it as is.
+The entire leaderboard javascript code.
+I didn't want to have to get too involved with the leaderboard code once I realized the end result would have to be a local storage leaderboard.
 In later updates I wish to have a full working leaderboard and server which is when I will redo the leaderboard code.

 ### Content